Margareta Seuerling: Sole director

 In 1792, her husband retired to his property outside Örebro, where the parents of Margareta also settled, and the troupe was taken over by actor Johan Peter Lewenhagen; however, Lewenhagen was threatened with the confiscating of his licence when he played the La Marseillaise for the audience in the pauses, and when Carl Seuerling died in 1795, Margareta Seuerling took over the troupe as their director.
 She left Sweden and toured around in Finland, where they were no theatre and where she spent the rest of her career.
 She could be regarded as the founder of the first Finnish theatre tradition; Swedish troupes had performed in Finland before, such as the Stenborg troupe in the 1760s, and her husband's troupe in the 1780s, but this had been temporary; her troupe was, though a travelling troupe, stationed in Finland.
-Her troupe performed in Turku during 1803.
+Her troupe performed in Turku (Åbo) during 1803.

 Seuerling had seven children.
 She was the mother of Carl Fredrik Seuerling (d.
 1831), the actor Gustaf Wilhelm Seuerling, the school teacher Gottfrid Ferdinand Seuerling (1775-1826), the actress Carolina Seuerling (1769-1821), the musician Charlotta Seuerling and the governess Gustafva Margaretha Seuerling (1786-1863).
 Her second youngest daughter, the blind singer and harpsichordist Charlotta Seuerling, whom she sent to Stockholm for education, became famous in the salons.

 During the Finnish War between Sweden and Russia 1808–09, she performed at the frontiers, sometimes with Swedish consent, sometimes with Russian.
 When Finland was conquered by Russia in 1809, she stayed on.

 Her daughter Charlotte returned in 1810, and helped her financially; when in financial trouble in 1811, they were both placed under the protection of the Empress Dowager of Russia.

-Margareta Seuerling retired in 1813 and died in Helsingfors seven years later.
+Margareta Seuerling retired in 1813 and died in Helsinki (Helsingfors) seven years later.